 Applications considered for funding include studies and projects intended to address habitat restoration, coastal erosion, mitigate the effect of coastal erosion, or maintain or enhance beach stability or width.

-Provides an overview of CEPRA program funding application process, general instructions for completing a PGS application, and guidance on how the application will be evaluated for consideration.
+Provides an overview of CEPRA project requirements, the application process, general instructions for completing the Coastal Resources Funding Application and guidance on how the application will be evaluated for consideration.

 Application required for Coastal Erosion Planning & Response Act Program for regular or emergency funding submission.
-The deadline for submission of the Project Goal Summary application is July 1, 2017.
+The deadline for submission of the Coastal Resources Funding Application is July 1, 2019.